 The session was recorded and the result edited to produce a series of discrete video segments to facilitate viewing and review.
 They range in length from 45 to 90 minutes.
-The videos are in our private YouTube playlist and include the following segments:
+The videos are in our YouTube playlist and include the following segments:

 - Introduction (Frank Bohlen, CCA)

 - Marine Weather Fundamentals (Ken McKinley, Locus Weather);

 - The 500 mb Surface –Significance and Analysis (Lee Chesneau – Chesneau Marine Weather)

 - Ocean currents, waves, and sea state ( Frank Bohlen, University of Connecticut Marine Sciences )

 - Ocean Forecasting – The Process and the Products ( Joseph Sienkiewicz – NOAA NWS Ocean Prediction Center)